veronikleal/A02/README.md

 Bold each of the Glossary words as you use them.
 Bold ONLY the glossary word.

-**Branch: "Is a parallel version of a repository.
+-Branch: "Is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or main branch allowing you to work freely without disrupting the "live" version" (Github Docs, n.d.-a)

 **Clone:"A copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy" (Github Docs, n.d.-a)
 **Commit: "A commit, or "revision", is an individual change to a file (or set of files).
 When you make a commit to save your work, Git creates a unique ID (a.k.a. the "SHA" or "hash" that allows you to keep record of the specific changes committed along with who made them and when)
 **Fetch: You are adding changes from the remote repository to your local working brand without committing them.
 (Github Docs, n.d.-a)